microsudaqua/usudaquadb/README.md

    * [Taxonomy annotation](tax)
    * [Multi-Fasta file](fasta)

-  * [**Table 1:**](table1) Table detailing the metadata associated to the samples from the databases.
-Each sample was assigned to a geographical location, ecoregion and environmental type  (e.g. shallows and deep lakes, rivers, streams, reservoir, swamps).
-Futhermore, we recovered the procedures adopted for sampling and sequencing.
-Public accession information  (i.e: bioproject, accession number, references, etc) of each sample are also showed.
+  * [**Table 1:**](table1) Metadata associated with the samples from the databases.
+Each sample was assigned to a geographical location, ecoregion and environmental type (e.g. shallow and deep lakes, rivers, streams, reservoirs, swamps).
+Furthermore, we recovered the procedures adopted for sampling and sequencing.
+Public accession information (i.e: bioproject, accession number, references, etc) of each sample are also shown.
-  * [**Table 2:**](table2) µSudAqua[db.sp] database samples description by ecoregions.
-In all cases V3-V4 region of gen 16S rRNA was sequenced with illumina MiSeq using the primers 341F (`5'-CCTACGGGNGGCWGCAG-3'`) and 805R (`5'-GACT ACHVGGGTATCTAATCC-3'`).
+  * [**Table 2:**](table2) µSudAqua[db.sp] database sample description by ecoregions.
+In all cases V3-V4 region of gen 16S rRNA was sequenced with illumina MiSeq using the primers 341F (5'-CCTACGGGNGGCWGCAG-3') and 805R (5'-GACTACHVGGGTATCTAATCC-3').
   * [**Table 3:**](table3) Overview of the technical validation from the µSudAqua[db.sp] database samples.
 Number of reads and ASVs resulting from the data processing.

 ### Data processing and integration